 As long as manual snapshots are taken regularly and kept secure, it’s easy to recover your database within a few minutes.
 Ultimately, you have to pay for the backup storage that you use until those backups are deleted.
 In order to really enjoy RDS manual snapshots, it is best practice to automate manual snapshots to serve your database backup policy.

 RDS snapshots can be taken and managed through the RDS console or via AWS APIs.
-You can also use tools that automate your RDS backup, like Cloud Protection Manager (CPM).
-CPM is a native cloud backup, recovery and disaster recovery solution for Amazon EC2 instances, EBS volumes, RDS databases and Redshift Clusters.
+You can also use tools that automate your RDS backup, like N2WS Backup & Recovery.
+N2WS is a native cloud backup, recovery and disaster recovery solution for Amazon EC2 instances, EBS volumes, RDS databases, EFS, Amazon DynamoDB, Amazon Aurora and Redshift Clusters.
 It utilizes AWS EBS and RDS snapshots, directly connecting to users’ AWS infrastructure to perform automated backups.